Authorization: Overview

-Most modern, multi-user operating systems include role-based access control (RBAC) and thereby rely on authorization.
-Access control also uses authentication to verify the identity of consumers.
-When a consumer tries to access a resource, the access control process checks that the consumer has been authorized to use that resource.
 Authorization is the responsibility of an authority, such as a department manager, within the application domain, but is often delegated to a custodian such as a system administrator.
 Authorizations are expressed as access policies in some types of "policy definition application", e.g. in the form of an access control list or a capability, or a policy administration point e.g. XACML.

-On the basis of the "principle of least privilege": consumers should only be authorized to access whatever they need to do their jobs.
-Older and single user operating systems often had weak or non-existent authentication and access control systems.
+Broken authorization is often listed as the number one risk in web applications.
+On the basis of the "principle of least privilege", consumers should only be authorized to access whatever they need to do their jobs, and nothing more.

 "Anonymous consumers" or "guests", are consumers that have not been required to authenticate.
 They often have limited authorization.
 On a distributed system, it is often desirable to grant access without requiring a unique identity.
 Familiar examples of access tokens include keys, certificates and tickets: they grant access without proving identity.